valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-custom-compotent.md

 The component needs to be registered in the angular application so that the form flow framework can use it.
 Registering is done by adding a reference to the component to the providers array in the angular application.
-The `FORM_FLOW_COMPONENT_TOKEN` token can be provided with an array of component registrations.
+The `FORM_FLOW_COMPONENT_TOKEN` injection token can be provided with an array of component registrations.
 Each one contains an `id` that is used to reference the component from the form flow configuration, and the `component` property that contains the component.
 The injection token `FORM_FLOW_COMPONENT_TOKEN` can be found in the `@valtimo/form-link` package.